codio-content/Javascript_Maze-Decomposition_and_abstractions_-arrays/.guides/content/Challenge-20c9.md

 In this challenge, rather than reading, you are doing an assignment just as you did with variables.

-When you are ready to run your code press the 'reload' button on the left or the 'Check It!!' button below to have you solution assessed.
+When you are ready to run your code press the 'reload' button on the left or the 'Check It!!' button below to have your solution assessed.

 {Check It!!|custom}(ch-1)